 Started with a generous gift from our founding donor, Donald B. Marron, the Marron Institute partners with government and intergovernmental agencies, NGOs, philanthropic foundations, and other academic institutions to work on pressing urban challenges around the world.

-The Marron Institute currently supports four programs: Litmus, Air Quality, Crime and Justice, New Cities, and Urban Expansion.
+The Marron Institute currently supports five programs: Litmus, Air Quality, Crime and Justice, New Cities, and Urban Expansion.

 - Litmus, led by Professor Angela Hawken, promotes innovation and experimentation in the public sector.

 - Air Quality, led by Professor Kevin Cromar, works to improve the health and welfare of urban residents by finding cost-effective ways to monitor and reduce air pollution.